 These documents, as well as other resources, are available on the VIDE EES web portal at http://tle.vide.vi.
-All required forms and resources, including checklists and guiding questions are provided at the end of this document to help facilitate the process.
+Superintendent and principal checklists are provided at the end of this document to help facilitate the process.

 The five steps in the evaluation process are as follows: